-When your partner goes through menopause you are catalysed to change too, whether you like it or not.
-You need to be aware and conscious of your own needs, taking responsibility for who you are and not demanding your partner's support.
-Your partner is not responsible for anyone else's inner growth.
+When we go through menopause our partners are catalysed to change too, whether they like it or not.
+Our partner needs to be aware and conscious of their own needs, taking responsibility for who they are and not demanding your support.
+You are not responsible for anyone else's inner growth.
 Inner work is an inside job we can't take on for other people.
-Being supportive will help your partner navigate menopause.
+Having a supportive partner will help us navigate menopause.

-Remember it can take up to ten years, so you will have plenty of time to improve your communication skills.
-If you can understand why your partner is feeling this way will go a long way toward helping your relationship.
+Remember it can take up to ten years, so you and your partner will have plenty of time to improve your communication skills.
+If you can help your partner understand why you are feeling this way will go a long way toward helping your relationship.
 If you have children, involve them in the conversation.
 Share how confusing this all is and how you are both doing your best to navigate through these difficult times.

-Anyone who cannot own their own inner growth will feel intolerable and most likely struggle to be in relationship with them.
-As your partner enters perimenopause, she needs to know her partner is willing to actively change and grow with her.
-She needs you to join her, to explore new ways of being alongside her.
+Anyone who cannot own their own inner growth will feel intolerable and we will most likely struggle to be in a relationship with them.
+As we enter perimenopause, we need to know our partner is willing to actively change and grow with us.
+We needs our partner to join us, to explore new ways of being alongside us.